giovannetor/GIO-SL/Elemental Adventure/README.md

 Hero: The Hero you're using.
 atk: The stat that defines how powerful a Hero is on the Field.
 rep: The stat that defines how much a Hero is worth._

+### NOTES
+- During the Configuration, a Log Chan shall be defined.
+This is the chan where the bot will send his logs, and can only be one, stated with the "#chan_name" format.
+- During the Configuration, a list of Game Chans shall be defined.
+These are the chans where the game is allowed to run.
+State one per line with the "#chan_name" format.
+- During the Configuration, you'll be able to choose a language for the game.
+The default one is Italian. _Available_:Italiano , English